jwkruisselbrink/sbml-pbk-workflow/README.md

 # SBML PBK workflow

-[GitHub workflow](https://docs.github.com/en/actions/using-workflows) for creation of annotated SBML files from Antimony PBK model implementations combined with annotations provided in CSV file annotations.
+[GitHub workflow](https://docs.github.com/en/actions/using-workflows) for automated generation of annotated SBML files from Antimony PBK model implementations combined with annotations provided in CSV file annotations.
 The workflow contains the following main build steps for creation and annotation of the SBML file:

 1. Create SBML file from Antimony model implementation.
 2. Annotate the SBML file with units and terms, based on the annotations CSV file.